There is evidence to suggest that taking a walk outside in the cold can make you burn more calories. Your body has to work harder to keep itself warm.

 The average child today spends only four to seven minutes outdoors each day, while logging more than seven hours in front of electronic media like TV, video games and computers.
 The National Wildlife Federation recently launched the "Be Out There" campaign (www.nwf.org/Get-Outside/Be-Out-There.aspx) to educate parents and children on why getting outdoors is so important.

-1. Stronger bones and lower cancer risk: Exposure to the sun prevents Vitamin D deficiency (just don't overdo it);
+What good comes from being outdoors?
+According to the Be Out There campaign, there are many important benefits:1.
+Stronger bones and lower cancer risk: Exposure to the sun prevents Vitamin D deficiency (just don't overdo it);

 2. Trimmer and healthier kids: Just one daily hour of outdoor play helps ward off childhood obesity and diabetes;